pw201/csd-reminder-bot/README.md

 Various modules can be run directly from the command line to debug them.
 For example, `reminder.py` will accept a bunch of command line options to send emails for a particular sheet on a particular day.

+There are a couple of debug options in config.py which can force the script to never send emails or to always send them to a single address.

 The `make_sample_config.py` script will create a new `sample_config.py` from `config.py` by replacing quoted strings with null strings, removing the